lmiquel/PetsReal/README.md

 ## Terms of Service
 Please read our [Terms of Service](TERMS.md).

+## Privacy Policy
+Your privacy is important to us.
+Please read our [Privacy Policy](PRIVACY_POLICY.md) for more information.

 ## License

 This project is open-source and available under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.